 UPDATE: The two American and two Canadian citizens who were recently kidnapped in the northern Nigerian state of Kaduna Tuesday night have been released unharmed.
 The group of four were released without the payment of a ransom that was demanded by the captors on Thursday according to spokesman, Mukhtar Aliyu.

-Aliyu stated, “It was the efforts of the police, through the directive of the inspector general of police, that yielded their release last night”.
+Aliyu stated, “It was the efforts of the police who came in with their later buy bulk ammo online, through the directive of the inspector general of police, that yielded their release last night”.

 This shows the level that kidnapping has become normalized in Nigerian society.
 The economy, among a myriad of other societal ills in Nigeria are leading youth to such crimes.
 This was a rather difficult situation to resolve because of Canada’s controversial policy of not paying ransoms in international terrorism incidents.

 Original – Reports coming out of Nigeria that two American citizens and two Canadian citizens have been kidnapped by armed men in the northern Nigerian state of Kaduna on the Abuja-Kaduna Expressway, infamously known for kidnappings.

 The group of four were on their way back to the capital Abuja from the town of Kafanchan, Kaduna State on Tuesday night.
 They were riding in two separate cars when they were suddenly ambushed by the armed men.
 During the kidnapping, the assailants also killed two police escorts riding with the foreigners during a shootout.

 Kaduna state police spokesman Mukhtar Aliyu told the Associated Press that, “The two police escorts attached to them engaged the kidnappers in a fierce gun battle, which resulted in the unfortunate death of the two police officers.”

 The foreigners were a group of investors working on solar stations in the villages close to Kafanchan.